 Contingent workers can go by many different names - temporary workers, gig workers, contingent labor, Independent Contractors, freelancers, temporary talent, contractors or pre-identified contractors; yet they all refer to the same type of non-traditional worker.

 However, depending on the method in which the worker is engaged to perform the work - whether directly sourced through the company itself or by way of a third party, there exists separate obligations to workers when it comes to payroll.

 Types of Independent Contractor payroll services

 Which payroll model is the best option for bringing talent quickly and cost effectively into your contingent workforce?
-Depending on your organization’s acquisition needs, below is a list of payroll models and risk factors to consider:
+Depending on your organization’s acquisition needs, for instance - do you also require rate negotiation services? - below is a list of payroll models and risk factors to consider:

 Direct/No Payroll Services

 Some organizations choose to run their contingent worker contracting and payroll functions internally, with responsibility spread out over a variety of departments-- from HR, to procurement to accounting/AP, but that isn’t always the most efficient approach.

 This payroll model involves the organization directly handling all aspects of their contingent worker engagements.
 This includes onboarding and payment duties, with coordination responsibilities often placed on the individual hiring manager that is engaging the Independent contractor.

 The organization is responsible for managing all aspects of the Independent Contractor payroll process, including: